-Job title: Program Manager, Secondary Market Lending
+Job Title: Program Manager, Secondary Market Lending

-Location: Harrisonburg Branch
+Location: Harrisonburg branch

-4-H/FFA involvement?
+4-H involvement?
 I have been a 4-H leader for 18 years in multiple clubs.
 My daughter Mailee is the President of her club, Creative Chefs.

-Involvement in agriculture?
+Agricultural involvement?
 My oldest daughter Mailee decided 6 years ago that she wanted to raise her own sheep.
 She has grown her herd to almost 40 head.

 Where did you grow up?
 I grew up an Army brat.
 We lived in what we affectionately called the Bermuda Triangle, we only lived in three areas, Fayetteville, North Carolina, Northern VA and Germany.
 From 1st to 9th grade we moved 14 times.
 We stopped in the 9th grade when my dad retired after 32 years of service.